Barzing0/CK3_Conflict_Detection_Script/README.md

 ⚠️this is an alpha version: expect inaccurate results in some cases.

 This script detects conflicts between Crusader Kings III mods by comparing files, keys defined in the same relative paths.
+It uses CK3 launcher SQL Database to get active playest and get mods list.

 ## Features
 - Detects mod conflicts in CK3 files: